ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-formulas/index.md

 - If you turn off `Auto Convert Formulas`, the `Full Name` column will display the formula as a string.

 <grid-example title='Excel Export - Auto Convert Formulas' name='excel-export-auto-convert-formulas' type='generated' options='{ "enterprise": true }'></grid-example>

-## Hyperlinks
-Formulas can be used to create `hyperlinks` while exporting an Excel Spreadsheet.

-Note the following:

-- The URL column has active links in the grid.
-- The exported Excel Spreadsheet will have active working links for the in the URL column.

-<grid-example title='Excel Export - Hyperlinks' name='excel-export-hyperlinks' type='generated' options='{ "enterprise": true }'></grid-example>